osrf/py3-ready/README.rst

 Usage
 ^^^^^
+All commands exit with code 1 if the package does depend on python 2, and 0 if does not.
+If any unrecoverable error occurs then the exit code is 2.

 check-rosdep
 :::::::::

 This uses **rosdep** and **apt** to check if a rosdep key recursively depends on python 2.
-It exits with code 1 if the package does depend on python 2, otherwise the exit code is 0.

 ::